monimoyd/panoptic_image_segmentation_with_detr/part1/README.md

 iv.
 All the high resolution masks are combined by the assigning each pixel value  the argmax corresponding to highest logits

 v.
-The Ground truth of panoptic segmentation was generated previously by predicting segments from stuffs from Coco datasets using a pretrained model combining with our annonated segments
+The Ground truth of panoptic segmentation from image was generated previously by predicting segments from stuffs from Coco datasets using a pretrained model combining with our annonated segments

 vi.
 Loss is calculated between ground truth and the generated panoptic segmentation.
 Loss function is a combination of dice loss and focal loss.
 AdamW is used as optimizer.